DavisTompong/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

-This ripo is created for the coursera project on getting and cleaning Data.
+This repo is created for the coursera project on getting and cleaning Data.
 The raw data was given and can be downloaded via this link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ## The R script will do the following: